rlfuller/react-cotd/README.md

 So really this should be called props, props and more props.
 The answer to your qustion is `props`.

 *Some things to remember!!*
-Any custom function that updates state neds to live in the same component that state lives in.
+Any custom function that updates state needs to live in the same component that state lives in.

 How do you get a function from one component to another component?
 Props.
 How does anything get anywhere?
 Props.